 Many insects have developed strategies for surviving harsh conditions including controlling their body’s ability to freeze.

-Similar to hibernation, some bugs enter a paused period of development called Diapause.
+Similar to hibernation, some Bugs Survive Winter by entering a paused period of development called Diapause.
 This allows them to slow their metabolism and become inactive.
 This can take place in insects at all life stages and some larvae can freeze and then resume developing when temperatures rise.